mahop-net/Maui.HybridWebView/README.md

 - First I catch the Navigating event of the WebView
 - Than I get the data from the JS side
-- Than we execute the CS Function
+- Than I execute the CS Function

 # C# Side